Greece: 2026 Business Aviation Destination Guide

 Aircraft Equipment Requirements

-Aircraft operating in this region need to be equipped for area navigation (RNAV) and required navigation performance (RNP) 5 when conducting flights on air traffic service routes.
-In addition, VHF radio 8.33 channel spacing is mandatory for all IFR flights in the European Union region.
-You’ll require a Mode C transponder, Airborne Collision Avoidance System (ACAS) II, and Emergency Locator Transmitter (ELT).
+Aircraft operating in this region need area navigation and required navigation performance 5 capability when conducting flights on air traffic service routes.
+VHF radio 8.33 kHz channel spacing is mandatory for all IFR flights in the EU region.
+Operators will also require a Mode C transponder, ACAS II and an ELT.

 Day-of-operation procedures

-There are several smaller airports in Greece that do not have ATC towers.
-These airports are typically controlled by the surrounding airport.
+Several smaller airports in Greece do not have ATC towers.
+These airports are typically controlled by a surrounding airport.

 Pushback requirements in Greece